Police: Kids, animals removed from Havelock home due to neglect

 Two days later, a neighbor called Animal Control to report that the pets were unattended.
 But officers weren't able to enter the home because they didn't have permission from the property owner.

-On Thursday morning, LPD responded to the home again and found Billings outside.
-Officers arrested her on suspicion of child neglect and gained access to the home from Billings to rescue the animals.
+Thursday morning, LPD responded again and found Billings outside.
+Officers arrested her on suspicion of child neglect and gained access to the home to rescue the animals.

-Animal Control Officer Scott Lowry said a three-month old puppy was malnourished and emaciated, but the other three animals were in good condition.
-All four animals were taken from the home and sent to the Capital Humane Society, where they underwent a full evaluation.
+Animal Control Officer Scott Lowry said a 3-month-old puppy was malnourished and emaciated, but the other three animals were in good condition.
+All four animals were taken to the Capital Humane Society, where they underwent a full evaluation.
 All are expected to be OK.

 Kocian said Billings is no longer in custody, and the children have been turned over to their grandparents.